JinkiJung/PaperMining/README.md

 git remote add template [URL of the template repo]
 ```

-Then catch every updates by running,
+Then catch up the updates by running,
 ```
 git fetch --all
 ```

-By creating your repository from template, your repository will be an independent one which makes error when you try to merge those.
+By creating your repository from template, your repository will be an independent one which makes error when you try to merge it with the template.
 The command has been taught not to allow this by default, with an escape hatch *--allow-unrelated-histories* option to be used in a rare event that merges histories of two projects that started their lives independently.

 ```
 git merge template/[branch to merge] --allow-unrelated-histories